What is the best cheap phone for most people?

 - No IP rating

-Normally, this list is comprised of phones under £350.
-We feel that’s a fair price and a value we’re happy to call ‘budget’.
-However, in the case of the Xiaomi Mi 9, we simply had to include it here as it’s such good value for money.
+This list is usually made up of phones under £350.
+We feel that’s a fair price and a value proposition we’re happy to call ‘budget’.
+The Xiaomi Mi 9 is the exception however, and we simply had to include it here as it’s such good value for money even though it does push our price envelope a bit.

-For the £499 price, you get a phone that would normally cost double that.
-Here you’ve got the latest Snapdragon 855 chipset, a 6.4-inch OLED display, three cameras including a 48-megapixel main sensor and fast wireless charging.
-You don’t get those kinds of specs with any other phone at this price.
+Priced at a heftier £499, the phone is equivalent to a model that costs double this.
+It includes the latest Snapdragon 855 chipset, a 6.4-inch OLED display, three cameras – including a 48-megapixel main sensor – and fast wireless charging.
+You won’t find those kinds of specs offered in any other phone at this price.

 - Read our Xiaomi Mi 9 review